End-to-end kilonova models of neutron-star mergers with delayed black-hole formation: Model setup

 The numerical settings adopted in the SPH simulations are the same as detailed in \citet{Ardevol-Pulpillo2019a,Kullmann2021a}.
+The total number of SPH particles is $3\times 10^5$, and the neutrino source terms are computed on a uniform cartesian grid having 305 cells of size $738\,$m along each direction (see Appendix~\ref{sec:resol-depend-sph} for a test of the neutrino-grid resolution; uncertainties in the dynamical ejecta masses due to the particle resolution are estimated to be several ten percent \citep{Bauswein2013} comparable to estimated error bars of grid-based merger simulations \citep[e.g.][]{Radice2018b}).
 The post-merger simulations are conducted using a radial grid with constant cell size of $\Delta r=100\,$m within radii of $r<20\,$km and afterwards increasing by $\approx 2.3\,\%$ per cell, and a uniform polar grid with a resolution of $2.25^\circ$.
 The neutrino-energy range between 0 and 400\,MeV is discretized using 15 bins, of which the size increases by 40\,\% per bin.
-We verified that models with higher resolution produce essentially the same results.
+In order to prevent extremely small time-integration steps, we assume at radii below $1.5\,$km a uniformly rotating core with spherically symmetric thermodynamic properties.
+We verified that post-merger models with higher resolution and smaller 1D core produce essentially the same results.

 In order to reduce the inconsistency between the curved-spacetime merger models and flat-spacetime post-merger models, we map the primitive variables such that the radial volume element of the SPH model $\psi^6\dd(r_{\rm{SPH}}^3/3)$ (with conformal factor $\psi$; cf. \citealp{Oechslin2007}) equals the post-merger volume element $\dd(r^3/3)$ along each radial direction -- thus approximately preserving volume integrals of conserved variables (baryonic rest mass etc.) -- and we define the three-velocities in the post-merger model as functions of the corresponding SPH velocities \citep[see][]{Oechslin2007} as $v^i=v^i_{\rm SPH}\psi^2$.
 Gravitation is treated by solving a Poisson equation augmented with relativistic corrections \citep{Muller2008}, in which the monopole contribution is replaced either by an effective TOV potential \citep{Marek2006} (for times $\tpm$ earlier than the time of BH formation, $\tcol$) or by the pseudo-Newtonian BH potential of \citet{Artemova1996} (for $\tpm>\tcol$).
 Once the NS remnant becomes gravitationally unstable (i.e. at $\tpm=\tcol$) we replace the innermost region by an outflow boundary mimicking the central BH, while consistently updating its size, mass, and angular momentum through time integration of the boundary fluxes.